Table Of Contents

 How does AWS pricing work?

 The AWS platform offers a free tier for you to experiment with.
-As soon as you exhaust this free capacity, the vendor charges your usage on a pay-as-you-go basis.
-This On-demand rate is the most expensive.
+When you exhaust this free capacity, the vendor charges for your usage on a pay-as-you-go basis.
+This on-demand rate is the most expensive.

 How AWS pricing works